The best mirrorless cameras under $1,000

 Pentax KF

 Announced in November 2022, the Pentax KF is positioned as an evolution of the 2016 K-70.
-It retains the main features of the DSLRs while making a number of advancements.
-Of course, as mentioned above, it’s still an SLR.
-Therefore, it is outdated compared to mirrorless cameras.
-The camera is equipped with a 24 MP sensor combined with the Prime MII processor, which allows a maximum sensitivity of ISO 102,400.
-The SAFOX X autofocus system offers good responsiveness, making it ideal for wildlife photography, for example.
-The swivel-mounted screen offers a better resolution than the K-70’s 1.03 megapixels.
+It keeps the main strengths of DSLRs while adding a few refinements.
+Of course, as mentioned above, it is still an SLR, so it feels outdated compared with modern mirrorless cameras in some areas.
+The camera features a 24 MP sensor paired with the Prime MII processor, with sensitivity up to ISO 102,400.
+The SAFOX X autofocus system is responsive enough for many situations, including wildlife photography.
+The vari-angle screen also has a better resolution than the K-70’s 1.03 million-dot display.

-In terms of performance, the Pentax KF is equipped with a pentaprism viewfinder with almost 100% field coverage and 0.95x magnification.
-This is a rare feature for a model in this price range.
-What’s more, like most Pentax cameras, it’s tropicalized and has built-in sensor stabilization.
-The Pixel Shift Resolution mode, which improves color and sharpness, is another strong point.
+In terms of performance, the Pentax KF includes a pentaprism viewfinder with nearly 100% frame coverage and 0.95x magnification, which is rare in this price range.
+Like many Pentax cameras, it is weather-sealed and includes built-in sensor stabilization.
+Pixel Shift Resolution mode, which improves color detail and sharpness, is another strong point.

-When it comes to video, the KF is a bit behind the times.
+When it comes to video, the KF is clearly behind the times.
 It is limited to Full HD recording at 60 fps.
-If you are mainly shooting video, this camera may not be able to keep up with the competition.
-On the other hand, this SLR is an excellent choice for photographers looking for a solid, reliable camera without having to go mirrorless.
+If video is your priority, this camera will struggle to keep up with the competition.
+On the other hand, it remains an excellent choice for photographers looking for a solid, reliable camera without switching to mirrorless.

-In conclusion, the Pentax KF stands out for its robust construction, ergonomics, and good performance for its price.
-If you enjoy outdoor photography and are looking for a reliable, affordable camera, this SLR is an excellent option!
+In short, the Pentax KF stands out for its robust construction, ergonomics, and good performance for the price.
+If you enjoy outdoor photography and want a reliable, affordable camera, this SLR remains a very interesting option.

-So now you know what the best mirrorless cameras under $1,000 are.
-Without getting ahead of myself, I’m sure you’ll find the one you need!
-We’ve also written a final article on the best mirrorless cameras under $2,000 if you’ve got an even bigger budget (it happens).
+So now you know what I consider to be the best mirrorless cameras under $1,000.
+Without getting ahead of myself too much, I’m pretty sure you’ll find a model that suits your needs.
+We’ve also written a final article on the best mirrorless cameras under $2,000 if you have a bigger budget, which can happen.

-Don’t hesitate to share your opinion in the comments, it’s always interesting to hear from you.
+Feel free to share your thoughts in the comments.
+It’s always interesting to hear from you.

-Also, I’d like to take this opportunity to tell you that I’m going to continue writing these types of articles.
+I’ll also take this opportunity to say that I’ll continue publishing this type of article.
 I hope you find them useful!

 See you soon for more photo recommendations,